microsoft/MIDI/README.md

 # Windows MIDI Services

-**While this project is closed to the public, everything in this repo is confidential under MIDI Association / AMEI NDA.
-You have been invited to provide early feedback or contributions to what will eventually be a fully open source project.
-Please do not share or discuss outside of this repo and the associated Discord server.**

 This project is the next-generation MIDI API for Windows, including MIDI 1.0, MIDI CI, and MIDI 2.0.
 It includes enhancements, a new USB class driver, new transports, and a suite of essential tools.
 The project adds many enhancements and bug fixes to our MIDI 1.0 support, and importantly adds support for the latest revisions to MIDI CI and MIDI 2.0 as approved by The MIDI Association.

 > The open source USB MIDI 2.0 driver has been generously donated by [AMEI](https://www.amei.or.jp/), the **Association of Musical Electronics Industry**, and developed by [AmeNote :tm:](https://www.AmeNote.com/) in partnership with Microsoft.
 Please see the file headers for any additional copyright notices.
 A huge thank you to AMEI and its member companies for making this happen!